greenelab/deep-review/sections/03_categorize.md

 important to note with regards to this work is that the authors used their test set for evaluating when training had concluded.
 In other domains, this has resulted in a minimal change in the estimated accuracy [@tag:Krizhevsky2013_nips_cnn].
 However, there is not yet a single accepted standard within the field of biomedical research for such evaluations.
 We recommend the use of an independent test set wherever it is feasible.
 Despite this minor limitation, the work clearly illustrates the potential that can be unlocked from images stored in electronic health records.

+These examples demonstrate that, except for few natural image-like problems (e.g. melanoma detection), biomedical imaging poses a number of challenges for deep learning applications.
+Dataset sizes are typically limited, annotations can be sparse, and images are often high-dimensional, multimodal, and multi-channel.
+Techniques like transfer learning, heavy dataset augmentation, multi-view and multi-stream architectures are used more commonly compared to natural image domain.
+Furthermore, sensitivity and specificity of a model in this case often can translate directly into a clinical value.
+Thus, results evaluation, uncertainty estimation, and model interpretation methods are also of great importance in this domain (see Discussion).
+Finally, there is a need for better pathologist-computer interaction techniques that will allow to combine the power of deep learning methods with human expertise and lead to better informed decisions for patient treatment and care.

 #### Electronic health records